Evo Morales: Second presidential term: 2009–2014

 In July 2013, Morales attended a summit in Moscow where he said he was open to offering political asylum to Edward Snowden, who was staying in the Moscow airport at the time.
 On 2 July 2013, while travelling back to Bolivia from the summit, his presidential plane was forced to land in Austria when Portuguese, French, Spanish and Italian authorities denied it access to their airspace.
 Bolivian Foreign Minister David Choquehuanca said the European states had acted on "unfounded suspicions that Mr. Snowden was on the plane".
 The Organisation of American States condemned "actions that violate the basic rules and principles of international law such as the inviolability of Heads of State", and demanded that the European governments explain their actions and apologise.
 An emergency meeting of the Union of South American Nations denounced "the flagrant violation of international treaties" by European powers.
-Latin American leaders describe the incident as a "stunning violation of national sovereignty and disrespect for the region".
+South American leaders describe the incident as a "stunning violation of national sovereignty and disrespect for the region".
 Morales himself described the incident as a "hostage" situation.
 France apologised for the incident the next day.
 Snowden said that the forced grounding of Morales plane may have prompted Russia to allow him to leave the Moscow airport.

 In 2014, Morales became the oldest active professional soccer player in the world after signing a contract for $200 a month with Sport Boys Warnes.

-On 31 July 2014, Morales condemned the 2014 Israel–Gaza conflict and declared Israel a "terrorist state".
+On 31 July 2014, Morales condemned the 2014 Israel–Gaza conflict and declared Israel a "terrorist state" because of the ongoing offensive in the Gaza Strip.
+He said: "Israel does not respect the principles or purposes of the United Nations charter nor the Universal Declaration of Human Rights".